Medical Malpractice Laws by State

 To understand how medical malpractice laws differ, claimants should seek to obtain a broad view of national scene in terms of medical malpractice laws and statutes, specifically on how medical malpractice laws in 2016 will vary between states:

-- Multi-party liability, or in the event \ more than one party can be held liable for the malpractice, the injured party can collect damages from one, several, or all of the parties named in the suit and found associated or vicariously liable for damages sustained by the patient under joint and several liability laws permitted under 26 state jurisdictions, with modified and regular liability regimes being the most commonly employed in these 26 state medical malpractice statutes as of 2016
+In the event more than one party can be held liable for the malpractice, the injured party can collect damages from one, several, or all of the parties named in the suit and found associated or vicariously liable for damages sustained by the patient under joint and several liability laws permitted under 26 state jurisdictions, with modified and regular liability regimes being the most commonly employed in these 26 state medical malpractice statutes as of 2016